Compare Home Loan Interest Rates From 5.94%

 Applying for a home loan

-• Having a conveyancer go over and approve the contract and, if everything’s in order, subsequently signing a contract of sale
+• having a conveyancer go over and approve the contract and, if everything’s in order, subsequently sign a contract of sale

-Even if you feel you’ve got a fairly firm grip on the whole homebuying thing, enlisting the services of a mortgage broker could be prudent for a few reasons.
+Even if you feel you’ve got a fairly firm grip on the whole homebuying process, enlisting the services of a mortgage broker could be prudent for a few reasons.
 Many brokers have built up strong relationships with certain lenders, meaning they’re well-placed to negotiate on your behalf and potentially secure you a better deal.
-Additionally, some home loan products are only available through a broker, so you open up a whole new range of home loan options by working with one.

-Luckily for you, our experienced mortgage specialists are ready to help you with your home loan application whenever you’re ready.
-During your journey within our home loan comparison tool, you can ask to be put in touch with one of our mortgage specialists and they’ll be able to answer any questions you have about the products or process in front of you.
+Luckily for you, our experienced brokers are ready to help you with your home loan application whenever you’re ready.
+During your journey within our home loan comparison tool, you can ask to be put in touch with one of our mortgage brokers, and they’ll be able to answer any questions you have about the products or process in front of you.

 How does home loan pre-approval work?

-This makes home loan pre-approval a useful thing to have in place, as it will give you a good understanding of your own buying/borrowing power.
-You can apply for home loan pre-approval from as many lenders as you’d like, but each separate application will put a small dent in your credit score, so it’s generally smart to limit the number of applications you make as much as possible.
+You can apply for home loan pre-approval from as many lenders as you’d like but each separate application could put a small dent in your credit score, so it’s usually best to limit the number of applications.

 First home buyers

-You could potentially get an extra leg up when buying your first home thanks to the First Home Buyer Grant (FHOG) – a lump sum paid by your state or territory’s government towards the cost of your first home (given you meet the relevant eligibility criteria).
+1. First Home Owner Grants (FHOG), a lump sum paid by your state or territory government towards the cost of your first home (given you meet the relevant eligibility criteria).

-While the exact conditions and amounts will vary depending on where you live, you can typically be confident that you may receive a grant of up to $10,000 if you meet the relevant eligibility requirements.
+While the exact conditions and amounts will vary depending on where you live, you can typically be confident that you may receive a grant of at least $10,000 if you meet the relevant eligibility requirements.

-The notable exception to the Grant is the ACT, which scrapped its version of the FHOG in 2019 and now offers stamp duty concessions to its first home buyers.
+The notable exception to the grant is the ACT, which scrapped its FHOG for property transactions entered after 1 July 2019 and now offers significant stamp duty concessions to its first home buyers instead.
 This means instead of being given extra money to put towards your purchase, you’ll pay less money when it comes to that pesky property transfer tax.

 How do home loan fees work?

-While some home loans are billed as ‘low-fee’ or ‘fee-free’, there’s unfortunately no such thing as a truly fee-free home loan.
-Even if you avoid paying ongoing monthly fees on a ‘fee-free’ home loan, you’ll typically still have to cover a handful of upfront fees – and conversely, a home loan that advertises ‘no upfront fees’ will likely still charge monthly ongoing fees.
+While some home loans are marketed as ‘low-fee’ or ‘fee-free’, there’s unfortunately no such thing as a truly fee-free home loan.
+Even if you avoid paying ongoing monthly fees on a ‘fee-free’ home loan, you’ll typically still have to cover a handful of upfront fees.

 Some common home loan fees to be aware of include:

 • Application fees.
 These cover the upfront cost of applying for and being approved for a home loan.
-Upfront fees can also include an initial valuation fee, which the lender charges for the time it takes them to assess the value of the property.
+Upfront fees can also include an initial valuation fee, which the lender charges to assess the value of the property.

 • Ongoing fees.
-Most home loans charge regular monthly or annual fees over the life of the loan.
-However, it’s worth noting that home loans billed as ‘low-fee’ or ‘fee-free’ may have smaller ongoing fees, or no ongoing fees at all.
+Most home loans charge regular monthly or annual fees over the life of the loan, though ‘low-fee’ or ‘fee-free’ loans may reduce or remove some of these ongoing costs.

 • Other fees.
 Depending on what type of home loan you have, you could potentially also be charged for making additional repayments, missing repayment deadlines and more.

-Make sure you read the key fact sheet for more information on any given loans’ fees and charges.
+Make sure you read the key facts sheet for more information on the fees and charges for any given loan, and check the comparison rate to understand the true cost of your loan.
 While you typically can’t avoid paying home loan fees outright, you can shop around to find a loan with competitive fees that beat the competition and suit your financial priorities.

 What is lenders mortgage insurance (LMI)?

-Lenders mortgage insurance (LMI) is a one-time fee that your lender may tack on to your home loan if your saved deposit is below 20% of the property value (meaning your LVR is higher than 80%).
-LMI acts as insurance for your lender, providing a financial buffer in the event that you can’t meet your home loan repayments.
+Lenders mortgage insurance (LMI) is a one-time fee your lender may charge if your saved deposit is below 20% of the property value (meaning your loan-to-value ratio is higher than 80%).
+While you pay the cost, LMI acts as insurance for your lender, providing a financial buffer if you can’t meet your home loan repayments.

-It’s worth noting, however, that you may also be offered the option of paying your LMI upfront.
-While this won’t affect the cost of your LMI, it could help you pay less total interest over the life of your home loan.
+It’s worth noting, however, that you may also be offered the option of paying your LMI upfront, which could reduce the overall cost of borrowing.

 What is a loan-to-value ratio (LVR)?